Battery Regulation (EU) 2023/1542 — Digital Battery Passport required from 18 February 2027

 2

-PassportLab runs your data against the EU Battery Regulation Annex XIII schema in real time.
-Missing or non-conforming fields are flagged before publishing.
+Your data is checked against the EU Battery Regulation Annex XIII schema in real time.
+Missing or non-conforming fields are flagged and explained — not discovered after submission to the registry.

 3